 Our core market differentiation is based on being the leading developer and producer of stabilized hypochlorous acid, or HOCl, solutions.
-Unlike many of our competitors, we have been in business for over 20 years, and in that time we have developed significant scientific knowledge of how best to develop and manufacture HOCl products backed by decades of studies and data collection.
+We have been in business for over 20 years, and in that time, we have developed significant scientific knowledge of how best to develop and manufacture HOCl products backed by decades of studies and data collection.
 HOCl is known to be among the safest and most-effective ways to relieve itch, inflammation and burns while stimulating natural healing through increased oxygenation and eliminating persistent microorganisms and biofilms.

 We sell our products into many markets both in the U.S. and internationally.
-In international markets, we ship products to 54 countries.
+In international markets, we ship a variety of products to 55 countries.
 Our core strategy is to work with partners both in the United States and around the world to market and distribute our products.
 In some cases, we market and sell our own products.